osprey-voice/osprey/README.md

 - GTK3
 - PortAudio
 - A (decent) microphone
-- A compatible Kaldi language model
+- A compatible Kaldi language model that supports your language
-- About 1GB of memory for the Kaldi model
+- About 1GB of memory for the Kaldi model during runtime
+- (optional) pipx for installation
+- (preferable) some programming and python experience

 ## Installation